CarolineVHK/Immo-Eliza-ML-Pricers/README.md

 ## Data

-The data used in this project consists of real estate listings in Belgium, including various features such as location, size, number of bedrooms, and price.
+The data used in this project is from the previous team-projects (https://github.com/CarolineVHK/immo-eliza-scraping-Python_Pricers - and https://github.com/CarolineVHK/immoeliza-analysis), which include various features such as location, size, number of bedrooms, and price.
 The dataset was collected through web scraping and contains both numerical and categorical variables.

 ## Preprocessing